richardlehane/match/wac/README.md

-Aho-Corasick multiple string matching algorithm with wildcards.
+Aho-Corasick multiple string matching algorithm with wildcards, choices and a leading offset.

 This algorithm allows for sequences that are composed of subsequences that can contain an arbitrary number of wildcards.
 Sequences can also be given a maximum offset that defines the maximum byte position of the first sub-sequence.